queirozlc/library-cli/README.md

 How actually a patron knows which books are there to lend?
 Library has its catalogue of books where books are added together with their specific instances.
 Each instance must to be associated with the ISBN of the original copy, besides, it is totally possible to have two different instances of the same book.

+## Project Structure

+The scripts for create all the relations of the database is available on the folder `scripts` on project root, basically what the script does is:

+- Creates an user on oracle database
+- Manage the session of the user created
+- Drop all the constraints and Tables
+- Setup all tables again with respective constraints and relationships
+- And it does a _warm up insert_ on database, which means the script insert some values for some tables.

 ## Environment Variables